 Make the Frosting

-- Using the paddle attachment if possible, beat the softened butter, 2 tablespoons sugar and vanilla extract in a mixing bowl until light and fluffy, 5 - 10 minutes.
+- Using the paddle attachment in a stand mixer, if possible, beat the 10 tablespoons softened butter, 2 tablespoons sugar and 1/4 teaspoon vanilla in a mixing bowl until light and fluffy, 5 to 10 minutes.

 Frost and Decorate the Frankfurter Kranz